RazorSPoint/azure-pipeline-agent-scaler/README.md

 * [KEDA](https://keda.sh/#:~:text=KEDA%20is%20a%20Kubernetes%2Dbased,added%20into%20any%20Kubernetes%20cluster.)
 * [Kubernetes](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/)

 ## But wait!
-Isn't this idea specific to Azure DevOps
+Isn't this idea not just specific to Azure DevOps

 Basically yes!
 Because Container Apps don't care what you run.
 So you could take the principle to GitHub, GitLab and Jenkins.
 The thing you need is a scaler available in KEDA and an API on these System where you could check the queue of waiting jobs.
 Then you just go to [KEDA's github repo](https://github.com/kedacore/keda) and make a PR.